rishikeshsreehari/personal-blog/content/blog/file-over-app/index.md

 - [Plain Org](https://plainorg.com/) - A to-do list app using org mode text
 - [Notable](https://notable.app/) - A note-taking app using markdown
 - [ToDo.txt ](http://todotxt.org/)- A command-line to-do list tool
+- [Bruno](https://www.usebruno.com/manifesto) that creates plain-text API files wih version control using Git.
+- [SilverBullet](https://silverbullet.md/) an open-source PKM system with plain-text as back-end.
+- [Logseq](https://logseq.com/) an open-source knowledge based on markdown files.

 If you are working on a similar tool, happy to have a look and add them to the above list!

 In the end, 'File over App' isn't just a philosophy—it.s a guideline for making digital choices that prioritize the longevity of data.
 With each decision, I'm creating a lasting digital archive, one file at a time.

+#### Update #1 - 18-11-2024, 13:30 GST

+- _Somehow, this featured on the front page of Hacker News. 🎉_
+- _Thanks to [@reddalo](https://news.ycombinator.com/user?id=reddalo) for suggesting Bruno._
+- _Thanks to NotABug for recommending SilverBullet and Logseq._